This story is about what I learnt from experiencing a dislocated shoulder.

 - Setting the joint

 It was kind of worrisome, but if you would be in such agony, you wouldn't really care.
 My setting went very well - I didn't feel any pain at all.
-The secret is that you must breath deeply and relax - only then your muscles loose and your bone can jump back on the place smoothly and without force.
+The secret is that you must breathe deeply and relax - only then your muscles lose and your bone can jump back on the place smoothly and without force.

 - Dislocating again

-My biggest worry was that 90% of men has this injury reoccurred in next 2 years.
+My biggest worry was that 90% of men have this injury reoccurred in next 2 years.
 And I agree if we don't do anything to strengthen the muscles that stabilize the joint, we will end up in that 90% group.
-I had problem with fear that I could dislocate my arm during sleep or while taking shower or when moving rapidly.
-I think we should be careful in the first months after the accident but don't go crazy about it like I did.
+I had a problem with fear that I could dislocate my arm during sleep or while taking a shower or when moving rapidly.
+I think we should be careful in the first months after the accident but don't go crazy about it as I did.
 We should definitely listen to the doctor and wear the sling if ordered.

 - My injured arm seems to hang lower than the healthy one

 Once muscles start shrinking from lack of movement (about 1-2 weeks), you will notice that collar bone is more visible.
-This is normal as muscles mass shrinks in area.
-And even if it seems the arm is lower than other one, don't worry - it's not irreversible, it will get back in place after starting exercises.
-You can reverse that through exercises later on, when healing process is over.
+This is normal as muscles mass shrinks in the area.
+And even if it seems the arm is lower than the other one, don't worry - it's not irreversible, it will get back in place after starting exercises.
+You can reverse that through exercises later on when the healing process is over.

-- I lost feel of my skin on my shoulder
+- I lost the feeling of my skin on my shoulder

-It sometimes happens when nerve is damaged.
-It will seem like it doesn't improve over the time then suddenly after 3-5 months you can feel it again.
+It sometimes happens when a nerve is damaged.
+It will seem like it doesn't improve over time then suddenly after 3-5 months, you can feel it again.

 Worries are sometimes good because they can motivate you to work harder.
-And one thing is certain - if you want to get back to your strength you will have to work hard and be smart .
+And one thing is certain - if you want to get back to your strength you will have to work hard and be smart.
 Definitely shouldn't over exercise, talk more with specialists about your case.
-I will be highlighting over and over the importance of knowledge as key factor to getting full health back.
+I will be highlighting over and over the importance of knowledge as a key factor in dislocated shoulder recovery.

 I asked myself 100 questions a day about the injury.
-I couldn't find the answers on web because either they were written by people who only wanted to only share the experience, or by frustrated men that say you are like disabled after the injury for the rest of your life.
-I haven't found anything useful on the Internet .
+I couldn't find the answers on the web because either they were written by people who only wanted to share the experience, or by frustrated men that say you are like disabled after the injury for the rest of your life.
+I haven't found anything useful on the Internet.
 Nothing helped, it just demotivated me.

 Interestingly, I noticed that people who had this injury reoccurred never mentioned they exercise.
 They were just full of "God, why me!?".